personio/datadog-synthetic-test-support/README.md

 Please check the currently supported AWS SDK version in `build.gradle.kts`.

-**TODO**: This section to be updated as part of the ticket TS-1957 about implementing configuration set by the consumer.

 ## Build the library

 The following are some useful commands for working with the project.